bikeshaving/crank/website/documents/guides/02-elements.md

 ```

 ## Element Diffing
-Crank uses the same “virtual DOM” diffing algorithm made popular by React, where we compare elements by tag and position to reuse DOM nodes.
+Crank uses the same “virtual DOM” diffing algorithm made popular by React, where elements are compared by tag and position to reuse DOM nodes.
 This approach allows you to write declarative code which focuses on producing the right tree, while the framework does the dirty work of mutating the DOM efficiently.

 ```jsx
 renderer.render(